omarabusharar/BikBok/README.md

 ### Thoughts
 - Takes advantage of the new Foundation Models API. (iOS 26+, Apple Inteligence required)
 - Each comment takes in a page as context and replies in a concise manner.
-- User can reply to these comments, and in turn the robot can reply to them.
+- User can reply to these comments, and in turn the GenAI can reply to them.